 All main meals (and with drinking water provided during the day) are included in the tour price, commencing with dinner on arrival in Guatemala on Day 1 and concluding with lunch there on Day 11.

 Food is good to excellent throughout, appetising and very tasty.
-Most restaurants offer a good selection of traditional Guatemalan dishes - such as Pepian (meat, vegetable and spice stew, the national dish of Guatemala); Jocon (chicken in tomatillo sauce); Guatemalan enchiladas and Kaq’ik (Guatemalan spicy turkey broth)... all served with tortillas.
+Most restaurants offer a good selection of traditional Guatemalan dishes such as Pepian (meat, vegetable and spice stew, the national dish of Guatemala), Jocon (chicken in tomatillo sauce), Guatemalan enchiladas and Kaq’ik (Guatemalan spicy turkey broth) which are all served with tortillas.

 The walk to Cerro Paquisis takes an hour or so along a path that is well maintained by local foresters, but with lots of steps.
-We'll take this at our own pace, pausing to rest as often as necessary.
+We will take this at our own pace, pausing to rest as often as necessary.
 At the top, there is a plateau where the cloud forest begins.
-This limit between the montane forest and the cloud forest is very birdy - with Wine-throated Hummingbird among specialities to watch for - and we'll regroup here before seeking the guan.
+This limit between the montane forest and the cloud forest is very birdy with Wine-throated Hummingbird among specialities to watch for and we will regroup here before seeking the guan.

 Though it is the 'dry season' rainforest trails can nonetheless be uneven, muddy and/or slippery underfoot at times, so sturdy waterproof walking shoes or lightweight boots with good grip are recommended for this tour.

 Despite the end of pandemic restrictions, it is still proving extremely difficult to predict flight prices and as a result, we have taken the decision to continue to price our holidays as excluding international flights.

 To keep the process as simple as possible, we are working very closely with a dedicated agent at Travel Counsellors, Sacha Barbato, who is essentially now our “in house” flight consultant.